Attention-Aligned Reasoning for Large Language Models: Alternative designs

-We conduct an ablation study to evaluate different methods for calculating confidence scores from token-level probabilities.
+We evaluate different methods for calculating confidence scores by aggregating token-level probabilities into a step-level confidence score.
 Let $P_i = \{p_1, p_2, \ldots, p_m\}$ represent the set of token-level confidence scores for tokens generated in the current reasoning step $i$.
+We compare three approaches for calculating average confidence scores against a baseline of \textbf{Fixed Anchor Strength} (where the dynamic weight is replaced by a constant scalar).